fabiensanglard/cpsb/README.md

 ### Poor typesetting

 If upon compilation the typesetting is "off" with blank pages, it may be that the wrong version of TexLive is used to compile.
-Run the following command and make sure you have at least version 2020.
+Run the following command and make sure you are using version 2023.

 ```
 $ tex --version
-TeX 3.141592653 (TeX Live 2022)
+TeX 3.141592653 (TeX Live 2023)
 ```

-This book is verified to compile properly with TexLive 2020, 2021, and 2022.
-In case you have an older version, use the following steps to install the lastest.
+This book is verified to compile properly with TexLive 2023.
+In case you have another version, use the following steps to install the lastest.

 [Uninstall TexLive](https://puttym.github.io/update-texlive)